The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 Although the ACNC Act refers to not-for-profits and the not-for-profit sector, the ACNC only regulates registered charities — organisations that meet the definition of charity as set out in the Charities Act 2013 (Cth) (the Charities Act).

 We determine whether an organisation meets the legal definition of charity and is entitled to registration as a charity.
-Our guidance and support help charities understand and meet their obligations.
+Our guidance and support helps charities understand and meet their obligations.

 We use the information we collect about charities to provide an overview of the charity sector and report on emerging trends through the annual Australian Charities Report.

 When a charity fails to meet its obligations and acts in a way that poses a serious risk to public trust and confidence, we investigate and act.
-Our actions, which are consistent with our regulatory approach, aim to ensure charities are well governed and their assets are used for their intended purposes.
+Our actions, which are consistent with our regulatory approach, focus on assisting charities to stay on the right track to support good governance and ensure charities’ assets are used for their intended purposes.

 The Hon Dr Gary Johns, Commissioner

-The Hon Dr Gary Johns took up the role of Commissioner following a long and varied career in public service and policy advice, including as the author or editor of nine books on public policy.
-He was an inaugural board member of Volunteers Australia, a member of the Prime Minister’s Business Community Partnership, and served on the committee to design the Redress Scheme for survivors of institutional child sexual abuse.
+The Hon Dr Gary Johns held the role of Commissioner from 2017-2022 following a long and varied career in public service and policy advice, including as the author or editor of nine books on public policy.
+He was an inaugural board member of Volunteers Australia, a member of the Prime Minister’s Community Business Partnership, and served on the committee to design the Redress Scheme for survivors of institutional child sexual abuse.

 Dr Johns was a member of the House of Representatives from 1987–1996 and served variously as Parliamentary Secretary to the Deputy Prime Minister, Parliamentary Secretary to the Treasurer, and Special Minister of State and Assistant Minister for Industrial Relations.
 He served as an Associate Commissioner of the Commonwealth Productivity Commission from 2002–2004.